wileyenterpriseandroid/Examples/README.md

 You will, of course, need a working Java.
 All projects were tested with Java 6.
 Most were tested with Java 7 as well.

+###

 ## Using Eclipse
 Most projects will build in Eclipse.
-To create an Eclipse project for one of the code directories here, run the following commands, from the command line, while in the subdirectory containing the code:
+To create an Eclipse project for one of the code directories here, run the following commands, from the command line, while in each project root:
 ```shell
 cp tools/ide/eclipse/classpath .classpath
 cp tools/ide/eclipse/project .project